 Your cat may have a more difficult time walking and become exhausted more quickly.
 He may just not have the energy to get to the litter box causing him to have pooping and peeing accidents.
 If they have dark urine, it can be the result of not drinking enough water.
 You may also notice blood in your cat’s urine or stool.
 Your cat may be prone to accidents during this time.

-Boy’s Story – Boy never had any accidents, but one time I watched him rest about 5 times as he walked the 25 foot distance from his food to the litter box.
+Boy’s Story – Boy never had any accidents, but one time I watched him rest about 5 times as he walked the 25-foot distance from his food to the litter box.
 Also, Boy loved to scratch and make a lot of noise in the litter box.
-As his strength disappear, so did the noise.
+As his strength disappeared, so did the noise.
 His scratching was almost indiscernible.

 They May Smell Different

-As your cat’s health declines, their organs become less efficient, and toxins may being to build up rather than be excreted.
-This can result in them smelling different that normal.
+As your cat’s health declines, their organs become less efficient, and toxins may begin to build up rather than be excreted.
+This can result in them smelling different than normal.
 An odor being given off by your cat is cause for concern.

 They Are Not Grooming Themselves

 Cats are fastidious groomers.
 When you notice a cat losing interest in grooming himself, this may be an indication his final days are near.
 Matted and dull fur is often seen on cats that are dying.

 Boys Story – Boy had the most beautiful, thick red fur.
 But the last week of his life, it changed considerably.
 He had gotten thinner over the last three months, but the last week it almost appeared to be greasy looking.
 He did not have the energy to groom himself as he did before.

 Cats seek solace when their bodies are ailing.
 You may find your cat lying in a noticeably quiet and isolated spot that he has never been in before.
 Since he is weak, he feels safer hidden away.
 This is how cats made themselves less vulnerable in the wild.